 CREATIVITY, ACTIVITY & SERVICE IN THE DP

 The spirit of Community and Service is continued in the IB Diploma Program through the Creativity, Action, Service component which forms a core requirement in grades 11 and 12.
-The CAS program aims to develop students who are:
+The CAS program aims to develop students who:

-- they understand their owns strengths and limitations, identify goals and devise strategies for personal growth
+- understand their owns strengths and limitations, identify goals and devise strategies for personal growth

-- willing to accept new challenges and new roles
+- are willing to accept new challenges and new roles

-- aware of themselves as members of communities with responsibilities towards each other and the environment
+- are aware of themselves as members of communities with responsibilities towards each other and the environment

-- balanced they enjoy a range of activities involving intellectual, physical, creative and emotional experiences.
+- are balanced as they enjoy a range of activities involving intellectual, physical, creative and emotional experiences.

 CAS programs vary student by student.
-Some of the activities that the Class of 2015 have been involved with include:
+Some of the activities that our students have been involved with include:

 …and much more!